Menu

 In 1905, Paragon Park, a 10-acre amusement park, was established across the street from the beach.
 A carousel was added in 1928.
 While the park was closed permanently in 1984, the carousel was maintained as a historic site.
 It is open seasonally.

-This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.
+This land is within the region of the Massachusett (or Massachuseuk).
 According to the United States Geologic Survey, the word “Nantasket” can be translated as “place of low ebb tide.”
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Mattakeeset band of the Massachusett and the Massachusett tribe at Ponkapoag share information on their websites.

 Trail Description